Be more than a student; be a leader.

 Frequently Asked Questions

-No—Students are encouraged to take the course to determine if it is a path for them; however, students have until their junior year (MSL 300) to make the decision (except scholarship winners).
-If a student elects to continue, he / she will sign a contract that brings a military service obligation.
+No—Students are encouraged to take the course to determine if it is a path for them; however, students have until their junior year (MSL 301) to make the decision (except for scholarship winners).
+If a student elects to continue, he/she will sign a contract that brings a military service obligation.

-- Yes.
-Unlike military academies, students in our ROTC program are able to have a life outside of ROTC.
+Yes—Unlike military academies, students in our ROTC program can have a life outside of ROTC.
 You may choose to work a part-time job, participate in academic clubs, join a university sports team, and more.

-- Students within the ROTC program typically dedicate 10 - 14 hours a week to the program.
+Students within the ROTC program typically dedicate 7-10 hours a week to the program.
+75%-80% of the cadet's focus should be on pursuing the academic goals.

-Students must be a US Citizen, be able to commission before turning 35 years of age, possess a cumulative GPA of 2.0 or higher; meet Army Physical Fitness and Body Composition Standards; pass Department of Defense Medical Evaluation-Review Board guidelines; and obtain the Professor of Military Science endorsement.
+Students must be US Citizens, be able to commission before turning 35 years of age, possess a cumulative GPA of 2.5 (scholarship) or 2.0 (non-scholarship); meet Army Physical Fitness and Body Composition Standards; pass Department of Defense Medical Evaluation-Review Board guidelines; and obtain the Professor of Military Science endorsement.
 Students can contract as early as Freshman year.

-Yes—Students can request enrollment within the Simultaneous Membership Program (SMP) through the Professor of Military Science.
+Yes—Students can request enrollment into the ROTC program just like any other student, however, being a solider allows you to request to be part of the Simultaneous Membership Program (SMP) through the Professor of Military Science.
 Becoming an SMP Cadet allows a Cadet to receive additional pay entitlements (E-5 Drill Pay at their monthly drills / annual training - and - $420 monthly stipend throughout the academic year), making them eligible to compete for a commission within either the Active or Reserve Component of the Army.

-No—All Cadets compete amongst their peers from across the nation for their component and branch (infantry, armor, aviation, etc.); however, Cadets can take themselves out of the competition and elect to serve in the National Guard / Army Reserves.
-A Guaranteed Reserve Forces Duty (GFRD) option is typically chosen for those who wish to primarily pursue a civilian career but also serve their nation (i.e. doctors, nurses, lawyers, etc.).
+No—All Cadets compete amongst their peers from across the nation for their component and branch (infantry, armor, aviation, etc.) We encourage our Cadets to make good grades and perform well on the PT test to increase their chances of getting the component and branch they want.
+However, Cadets can also take themselves out of the competition and elect to serve in the National Guard / Army Reserves.
+Cadets wanting to go this route can have the option of accepting a Guaranteed Reserve Forces Duty (GFRD) scholarship.
+This scholarship is typically chosen for individuals who want to pursue a more specialized profession (i.e., doctors, nurses, lawyers, etc.).

 ROTC: Growing Leaders